MicrosoftDocs/cloud-adoption-framework/docs/scenarios/github-velocity/index.md

 - Choose your implementation team (typically a developer manager and a few developers defined as admins), and deploy GitHub.
 - Learn common and advanced Git workflows to enhance how you use GitHub.

-Note: Links below will redirect you to GitHub Docs.
+The links below will direct you to GitHub Docs.

 - [GitHub @ Microsoft Learning](/learn/browse/?products=github)
 - [GitHub Learning Lab](https://lab.github.com/)